julien6387/supvisors/docs/supervisorctl.rst

     Start multiple named processes with a starting strategy.

+``start_any_process strategy regex``

+    Start a process whose namespec matches the regular expression and with a starting strategy.

+``start_any_process strategy regex1 regex2``

+    Start multiple processes whose namespec matches the regular expressions and with a starting strategy.

 ``start_args proc arg_list``

     Start the process named proc in the local |Supvisors| instance and with the additional arguments arg_list passed